-Percentage of all patients with a diagnosis of Parkinson’s Disease [PD] who were assessed for cognitive impairment or dysfunction once in the past 12 months
+Percentage of all patients with a diagnosis of Parkinson’s Disease [PD] who were assessed for cognitive impairment or dysfunction once during the measurement period.

 This measure is to be submitted a minimum of once per performance period for patients with a diagnosis of Parkinson’s disease seen during the performance period.
 This measure may be submitted by Merit-based Incentive Payment System (MIPS) eligible clinicians who perform the quality actions described in the measure based on the services provided and the measure-specific denominator coding.

 NOTE: Patient encounters for this measure conducted via telehealth (e.g., encounters coded with GQ, GT, 95, or POS 02 modifiers) are allowable.

 Measure data may be submitted by individual MIPS eligible clinicians, groups, or third party intermediaries.
 The listed denominator criteria are used to identify the intended patient population.
 The numerator options included in this specification are used to submit the quality actions as allowed by the measure.
 The quality data codes listed do not need to be submitted by MIPS eligible clinicians, groups, or third party intermediaries that utilize this modality for submissions; however, these codes may be submitted for those third party intermediaries that utilize Medicare Part B claims data.
 For more information regarding Application Programming Interface (API), please refer to the Quality Payment Program (QPP) website.

 All patients with a diagnosis of Parkinson’s Disease

 DENOMINATOR NOTE: *Signifies that this CPT Category I code is a non-covered service under the Medicare Part B Physician Fee Schedule (PFS).
 These non-covered services should be counted in the denominator population for MIPS CQMs.